quicwg/datagram/draft-ietf-quic-datagram.md

 DATAGRAM frames are used to transmit application data in an unreliable manner.
 The Type field in the DATAGRAM frame takes the form 0b0011000X (or the values 0x30 and 0x31).
-The least significant bit of the Type field in the DATAGRAM frame is the LEN bit (0x01), which indicates if there is a Length field present.
+The least significant bit of the Type field in the DATAGRAM frame is the LEN bit (0x01), which indicates whether there is a Length field present.
 If this bit is set to 0, the Length field is absent and the Datagram Data field extends to the end of the packet.
 If this bit is set to 1, the Length field is present.